jp-morton/HoneyDue/README.txt

 Running HoneyDue
 --------------------------------------
+An Internet connection is required to proceed in order to download all necessary packages.

-As prerequisites for the following you will need to install the following:
+As prerequisites for the following you will need to install:

 docker              https://docs.docker.com/engine/install/ubuntu/
 docker-compose      https://docs.docker.com/compose/install/linux/#install-using-the-repository